How to Identify a Male or Female Lutino Cockatiel: Easy Guide

 Diet and Enrichment for Lutino Cockatiels

 When it comes to caring for lutino cockatiels, diet is paramount.
 These birds thrive on a varied diet that includes high-quality pellets, a mix of fruits, and vegetables to ensure they receive all the necessary nutrients.
 First-time bird owners should be aware that lutino cockatiels, like all cockatiels, enjoy foraging and appreciate a diet that challenges their inquisitive nature.
-Foods like bell peppers, leafy greens, and small pieces of fruit can be offered, and it's important to avoid avocado and chocolate, which are toxic to birds.
+Foods like bell peppers, leafy greens, and small pieces of fruit can be offered, and it’s important to avoid avocado and chocolate, which are toxic to birds.
 Regularly introducing new foods can help keep your lutino cockatiel healthy and mentally stimulated.
+Additionally, choosing the correct cage size is crucial for their comfort and safety, ensuring they have enough space to move and play.

 5 Best Cockatiel Foods: A product review